20 adventurous things to do in New Orleans

 5. Discover New Orleans neighborhoods, each with their own character, history and story to be told.

-7. And if you take this path on Thursdays, Fridays, or Saturdays in the afternoon, you’ll run right into Second Line Brewing, where you can hear live music and grab a beer from the folks who make it.
+7. And if you take this path on any given afternoon, you’ll run right into Second Line Brewing, where you can relax on the outdoor patio and grab a beer from the folks who make it.

 8. Pack a picnic and take the Algiers Ferry to see our beautiful skyline from the Mississippi River.

-9. See the newest elephant exhibit Audubon Zoo.
+9. See the elephant exhibit Audubon Zoo.
 And be sure to say hello to the alligators.

-17. And if you’re a serious adrenaline junky, you can get up close and personal with the alligators on a swamp tour.
+18. And if you’re a serious adrenaline junky, you can get up close and personal with the wildlife on a swamp tour.

 19. Catch a fishing charter that will transport you straight from the French Quarter to the waters of Lake Pontchartrain or the Gulf of Mexico.